Want to know a little bit more about the lives of your ancestors? You might find out using any of the following collections of records.

 Local parish church records can unlock many secrets for ancestral researchers.
 Not only was it the place where children were baptised, proclamations of marriage announced and the dead buried, it was also the centre of most social activity within the Parish.
 And that makes the local church a must-see on your trip to Scotland.

 Although no actual records are held within local churches, arrangements can usually be made to be shown around.

 The Old Parish Registers (OPRs) are held in New Register House, and the Kirk Session records are in the National Archives of Scotland, both in Edinburgh.
 The OPRs are also available to search online on the ScotlandsPeople website.
 Other records may be in local archives.

 Local Studies Libraries and Archives Offices

 Almost every municipal authority in Scotland has a collection of local history publications, maps and archives.
-These range in size from the vast Glasgow Room in the Mitchell Library to small collections run on a part-time basis.
+These range from the vast resources available for Glasgow and the west of Scotland at Family History at the Mitchell, located in the Mitchell Library, to small collections run on a part-time basis.

 Although most of these libraries are prepared to undertake a limited amount of searching on your behalf, it is far more fulfilling to visit them yourself.
 You could lose yourself for hours, pouring over old newspapers and photographs.